 Resources You Won’t Want To Miss

-If you decide to collect teacups and saucers then you will want to start by purchasing the book Collectible Cups & Saucers by Jim Harran.
+If you decide to start a teacup collection, then you will want to start by purchasing the book Collectible Cups & Saucers by Jim Harran.

 This helpful book gives insight to topics like: